yoonghm/Examples/Linux/bash.md

 - Command-line interface such as DOS prompt in Microsoft Windows, Terminal in Unix, Linux and Machitosh operating systems.

 Command-line interface applications use shell to allow users to interact with operating systems efficiently.

+Each command accepted by a shell would be executed in a child process.
+A child process would inherit all settings from the shell.

-Unix-like systems come with several type of shell applications:
+Unix-like systems come with several type of shells:

 - *sh* (Bourne Shell)